Originally, Lisa Lewis dug into diet literature looking for a way to help her son.

 Find Out Individual Needs Through Elimination or Laboratory Testing

-Nutritionist Kelly Dorfman believes that the best and least expensive test for food reactions is elimination of that food followed by a challenge.
+Nutritionist Kelly Dorfman believes that the best and least expensive test for food reactions is an elimination of potentially problematic foods followed by a challenge, known as an elimination diet.

 If that process overwhelms you, and if your pocketbook can withstand the cost, have your physician order laboratory tests.